Selenochlamys ysbryda: Distribution

 Other slug species in this family are found in Turkey and Georgia, but no representatives had been found in Western Europe prior to the discovery in Britain.
 Although the species is almost certainly introduced, its country of origin and how it made its way into Britain was unknown at the time of its original description.
 Bill Symondson speculated that the slug originally evolved in cave systems alien to the UK, and may possibly have arrived in Wales in soil in a potted plant.

 The first specimen was collected in the churchyard of Brecon cathedral on 29 December 2004, but its significance was overlooked at the time.
 A second specimen was found in a lane in Caerphilly on 29 October 2006.
 This single specimen was photographed and then released.
 A year later, another slug was found by a gardener near Cardiff, Wales, where it was brought to the attention of the National Museum Wales.
 By August 2014 the species was known from over 25 sites, mostly in South Wales but with a few sites in England, including an outlier in Oxfordshire.
 Records in Britain are usually from gardens, allotments, or nearby roads and riversides in populated areas.

 The slug is not harmful to humans, but as a presumed introduced species, more records from Britain are being solicited, partly on the basis of an appeal to the public.
 As more information is gathered, the distribution of the species will be monitored to check that it does not become an invasive pest species as it presumably spreads across South Wales.

 Two specimens of what is probably the same species (they were immature, so difficult to identify) have been recognised from two sites in the Crimean mountains in Ukraine.
 The first specimen had been collected in 1989 from under a boulder in a natural mountain forest.
 The second was found on the floor of a cave, 10 m from the entrance.
-These are the first records of Trigonochlamydidae in Crimea.
+These were the first records of Selenochlamys in Crimea.
 The Crimean specimens differ from Selenochlamys pallida in the same way as does S. ysbryda, making it likely that they are the latter species.
 Because it occurs in natural habitat in the Crimean Mountains, S. ysbryda is probably native there and may be endemic.

 Selenochlamys ysbryda was selected as one of "The Top 10 New Species" described in 2008 by The International Institute for Species Exploration and an international committee of taxonomists.

 Etymology

 The specific epithet ysbryda, is derived from Welsh ysbryd, meaning a ghost or spirit.
 The word was Latinized by the addition of a feminine ending a, and is to be treated as a noun in apposition.
-The name alludes to the species’ ghostly appearance, nocturnal, predatory behaviour and the element of mystery surrounding its origin.
+The name alludes to the species' ghostly appearance, nocturnal, predatory behaviour and the element of mystery surrounding its origin.